Wilson Chi-Ian Lam

 During his time in Canada, Lam continued to innovate, creating a painting school for children and founding the design firms ARTiculation in 1993, and Wilco Design in 2000.
 His international clients included Absolut Vodka, Coca-Cola, Dell, Royal Bank, Xerox and even today’s US President, Donald Trump.

-But even though his career was thriving in Toronto, Lam still kept strong ties to his Macau roots and participated in several Macau-based design competitions.
+But even though his career was thriving in Toronto, Lam still kept strong ties to his Macao roots and participated in several Macao-based design competitions.
 In 1996, for example, he received Air Macau’s Corporate Identity Design Contest Gold Award.

 Then came a moment in Lam’s life where he felt the need to do something that would bring him a deeper level of happiness.
-In 2009, he decided to return to Macau and founded Macau Creations with his business partner.
-To bring local artists together and help them establish stores selling souvenirs focusing on Macau’s history.
+In 2009, he decided to return to Macao and founded Macau Creations with his business partner.
+To bring local artists together and help them establish stores selling souvenirs focusing on Macao’s history.

 “I didn’t want to do design or advertising anymore.
 I understood that many artists don’t have much business know-how, and I wanted to be the middleman to help their great ideas become reality,” he enthuses.